Village Underground, London, UK

 We are one of the oldest and most dynamic cultural networks in Europe.
 We have been at the forefront of repurposing abandoned buildings for arts, culture and activism since 1983.
-We are based in Sweden and have 118 members in 33 different countries across Europe – from Spain to Ukraine.
+We are based in Sweden and have 140 members in 40 different countries across Europe – from Spain to Georgia.

 Our three founding pillars are: People, Arts and Buildings.

 People are at the heart of our network.
 People are both the driving force of our centres and their primary focus.
 We work hard for the benefit of our communities.
 Our ultimate goal is to build a society where all people can thrive.

 Buildings are our micro-universes.
 We transform abandoned buildings with creativity and imagination into places where anything can happen.
 We use arts and culture to create spaces where people can have fun, feel empowered and get inspired.